chericito/mobohubb-docs/docs/Quick Start Guides/new-user-first-steps.md

 ---
-title: 'New User: First Steps'
+title: 'New Users: Quick Start Guide'
 deprecated: false
 hidden: false
 metadata:
   robots: index
 ---
-# First Time Logging In
+# After Logging In

 When you log in for the first time, the **Set-up Wizard** will open.
 This assists in configuring the application quickly and correctly.
 Here are the steps to complete the Wizard: